 4. Stop punishing yourself

 “Can you forgive yourself for cheating without telling?
 I didn’t think so,” says Adam, a banker.
 “I was seeing another woman for a while and never told my wife.
 I broke it off after a few months because I felt terrible about it.
 But even though I never told my wife, I was stuck in a well of self-hate for months.
-It got to a point where I would deny myself little things I liked – new shoes, playing video games, my favorite dessert.”
+I just couldn’t figure out how to forgive myself for cheating.
+It got to a point where I would deny myself little things I liked — new shoes, playing video games, my favorite dessert.”

 “He soon realized that he did not have the bandwidth to be in a committed relationship and that it was unfair to his girlfriend.
 He then decided to end the relationship instead of cheating and then feeling guilty for cheating and punishing himself.
 The best approach is to focus on problem-solving as punishing oneself keeps you stuck and unable to move forward.”

-To be able to forgive yourself for ruining your relationship by cheating on your partner, you need acceptance and not an endless loop of self-loathing and self-blame.
+To be able to forgive yourself for ruining your relationship by cheating on your partner, you need to practice self-compassion instead of going down the rabbit hole of self-loathing and self-blame.
 Atonement is great, but you’re not moving on or being a healthy partner by punishing yourself.
 You might think you’re cleansing yourself of your mistakes and making up for cheating, but all you’re doing is digging a deeper hole of self-hate and self-pity to marinate in.
 None of this will help you forgive yourself after being unfaithful, nor will it make you a better spouse or partner.

 5. Seek professional help